When you make a sacrifice, you're usually giving up something with the expectation of future gain.

 - Make sure that you can salary sacrifice.
 Does your employer allow salary sacrifice?
 If not, you may be able to achieve the same benefits by making personal tax-deductible super contributions instead.

 - Decide how much and how often.
 Will you salary sacrifice on an ongoing basis or as a one-off contribution?

 - Plan ahead.
-You can’t salary sacrifice income you’ve already earned, so plan ahead if you want to salary sacrifice bonus or leave entitlements.
+You can’t salary sacrifice income you’ve already earned, so plan ahead particularly if you want to salary sacrifice future bonus or leave entitlements.

 - Notify your employer.
 If you can salary sacrifice, contact your employer’s payroll team to find out what information they need.
 If you’re an AMP super customer, here’s an email you can send to your payroll department.

 - Get the agreement in writing.
 Make sure you know when your contributions are going to be paid, such as monthly or fortnightly.
 Get the agreement in writing from your employer and check your contributions are being received.

 - Ensure you don’t exceed the $25,000 before-tax contributions cap.
 If your super’s with AMP you can easily view your super balance and contributions by registering or logging in to My AMP.
 You can also download the AMP app to set up notifications which will alert you to when super contributions have been made and when you are nearing the cap.